Soumya1496/AV-Perception-modelling-using-SUMO-Python/README.md

 ## Usage

-1. Setup SUMO Configuration: Ensure you have a SUMO configuration file ('osm.sumocfg') set up in your desired location.
+1. Setup SUMO Configuration: Ensure you have a SUMO configuration file ('osm.sumocfg') set up in your desired location using latitude and longitude.
 Update the path to this configuration file in the script.

 2. Run the Script: Execute the script to start the simulation and visualization.